ardakdemir/pyJNERDEP/README.md

-## Datasets and Trained Models
+## Datasets and Pretrained Models

 In order to train your own models using the same datasets or replicate the results, we share the trained models reported on the paper together with the datasets using external links.
 Below are the required documents for training new models and replicating the results:

-- .pkh files containing the saved model parameters [link](https://drive.google.com/drive/folders/1I2YSW6Vzw6CrIgJlKfIm3uFod1ETd7SR?usp=sharing)
+- Pretrained models : .pkh files containing the saved model parameters [link](https://drive.google.com/drive/folders/1I2YSW6Vzw6CrIgJlKfIm3uFod1ETd7SR?usp=sharing)
 - *_config.json files for models that use different parameter combinations than default (NER_only model with lstm size 229 for the Turkish language) [link](https://drive.google.com/drive/folders/1I2YSW6Vzw6CrIgJlKfIm3uFod1ETd7SR?usp=sharing)
 - training, development and test files for each language are under the 'ner_datasets' and 'dep_datasets' folders of the link(training files are required to get the vocabularies for each task and pos tags) [link](https://drive.google.com/drive/folders/1ugT4tk8FlxxOQdjp4m9pXc_6_Xhdlo2-?usp=sharing)